-Choose a family attorney who gives personal attention to each matter
+Choose a mediator who gives personal attention to each matter

 Post Judgement Modifications

-When you’re in need of divorce mediation or family legal services, you can trust Kaminetzky Law & Mediation, P.C. to keep you informed during the entire process.
+When you’re in need of divorce mediation, you can trust Kaminetzky Law & Mediation, P.C. to keep you informed during the entire process.
 We recognize that divorce and other family issues are difficult and that you need an experienced lawyer or mediator to guide you through them.
 Our firm has extensive experience in matrimonial law and mediation and will consider all your needs whether sufficient child support or a comfortable retirement is on your mind.
 We will work hard to thoroughly address all issues at hand, resolve personal issues and secure a safe financial future.
 For more information regarding how we can help you, check out our frequently asked questions and blog posts below, or contact us for a consultation to discuss your unique case in more detail.

 Get answers to your divorce questions:

 A. That depends on the reasons for the divorce and whether each side wants to work toward resolving their issues quickly.
 An uncontested divorce can take anywhere from six months to two years, depending on several factors such as which county the divorce takes place in, how quickly the parties can agree on the issues or whether one of the parties is not represented by an attorney, known as appearing pro-se.
 If the divorce is contested, it can take much longer than one year.
 If both parties want a divorce and are agreeable, mediation is often the fastest and least expensive way to get divorced.